pathology-data-mining/mussel-nf/README.md

 1. Tessellation

-2. Feature extraction for `params.filter_model_type`
+2. Feature extraction for `params.tiling.filter_model_type`

 3. Filter tiles using `mussel.cli.filter_features`

-4. Feature extraction for `params.model_types`
+4. Feature extraction for `params.featurize.model_types`

 ### CLIP-based models

 When a clip-based model is specified (for now, only `quiltnet` is supported), the standard workflow runs in addition to tile annotation, and tile caching.
-Default annotation classes can be specified (`params.clip_default_classes`) or the classes can be determined from `params.oncotree_class_csv` that maps oncotree codes to classes and `oncotree_code` in the sample sheet.
-The optional `params.oncotree_class_csv` has the format of two columns (no header): oncotree code and class.
+Default annotation classes can be specified (`params.clip.default_classes`) or the classes can be determined from `params.clip.oncotree_class_csv` that maps oncotree codes to classes and `oncotree_code` in the sample sheet.
+The optional `params.clip.oncotree_class_csv` has the format of two columns: oncotree code and class.

 ### Linear probe benchmarking

-If `params.annotations_csv` is specified, the linear probe benchmarking workflow will run.
+If `params.linear_probe.annotations_csv` is specified, the linear probe benchmarking workflow will run.
 The csv must have two named columns: `slide_id` and `annotation_bmp_path`.

 1. Tessellation